michaelkang01/Job-Seeking-Website/doc/sprint4/sprint4.md

+Sprint Planning Meeting

-Sprint Planning Meeting Spring Goal: Start on features for the recruiter, connect all implemented frontend features to backend Number of members: 5 Members: Andrew, Kiryl, Michael, Daniel, Seyon Team capacity: 43 points
+Sprint Goal: Start on and finish all features for the recruiter, connect all implemented frontend features to backend

+Meeting Goal: Indentify user stories to complete and create the neccessary documents relating to agile processes for this sprint.

+Number of members: 5

+Members: Andrew, Kiryl, Michael, Daniel, Seyon

+Team capacity: 43 points

 Features to Implement In this sprint, we are tackling the following user stories for job seekers: